datopian/playbook/guide/README.md

 * **Email** - we use Gmail
 * **Documents** - GDrive for all internal documents, Hackmd can be used when working with partners.

+## How we communicate

+Google Chats is the main text channel we use to communicate with our team members.

+Any project information or artifacts (e.g. README or technical specs) should be kept on the drive and not on Google Chats. **We use Google Chats as a communication platform and not a knowledge management platform.**

+Once you have your Google Chats accounts, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.

+Please say Hello too!

+Refer to the [How we communicate](https://handbook.datopian.com/guide/#communications) section in team handbook.

+## Communicating with clients

+All client emails should bcc crm@datopian.com.

+Our clients can write to Viderum via support@datopian.com (for technical support related matters) and info@datopian.com (for general enquires).

 ### Datopian Contact Information